Haodi-Qi/Dogs-vs-Cats/README.md

 This project follows the Kaggle Dogs vs Cats competition (https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition).
 The details of the data and competition rules can be found in the link.

+All model version specifications are in the version.info file in the respective folders.

 <hr>
 <h2>Data</h2>
 The training data contains 12500 images of cats and dogs respectively with the label being part of the image file name.
 The images are coloured and of various sizes.